 Raymond is an Economics graduate from Memorial University and holds an MBA from St. Mary’s University.
-He is a Qualified Officer under the Canada Border Services Agency’s Customs Broker Licencing requirements, and a Certified Customs Specialist through the Canadian Society of Customs Brokers.
+He is a Qualified Officer under the Canada Border Services Agency (CBSA)‘s Customs Broker Licencing requirements and a Certified Customs Specialist through the Canadian Society of Customs Brokers (CSCB).
+Raymond has also served as a Board Member for the Canadian Society of Customs Brokers.

-Gerry Mayo, VP Operations, is responsible for managing the organization’s Freight Forwarding, Warehousing and Distribution, Marine Agency, and Immigration Consulting departments.
-Gerry is a Chartered Accountant and experienced senior manager who has served in numerous operational and financial leadership positions in both the private and public sectors, including 10 years as Base Manager for FMC Technologies.
+A Chartered Accountant and experienced senior manager, Gerry has held leadership positions in both the private and public sectors, including 10 years as Base Manager for FMC Technologies.

-Susan Collins, VP Business Development, is responsible for overseeing strategic planning, client services, contract administration, and marketing and sales activities.
-With over 15 years of experience, Susan specializes in project transportation, out-of-gauge cargoes, and overall logistics for the energy and offshore industries.
+Susan is responsible for overseeing PF Collins’ strategic planning, client services, contract administration, and marketing and sales activities.
+With over 15 years of experience, Susan specializes in project transportation and overall logistics for energy and offshore industries.

-An active community volunteer, Susan has sat on several Boards, including the Royal St. John’s Regatta Committee, Special Olympics Newfoundland and Labrador, and the Dr. H. Bliss Murphy Cancer Care Foundation.
+An active community volunteer, Susan has contributed as a Director of several organizations, including the Royal St. John’s Regatta Committee, Special Olympics Newfoundland and Labrador, and the Dr. H. Bliss Murphy Cancer Care Foundation.
 In 2017, she was awarded the Aidan Maloney Young Professionals Award by the St. John’s Northwest Rotary Club, an honour recognizing young professionals who are positively impacting their vocations and communities.

 Karen’s formal education includes designations through Memorial University, College of the North Atlantic, the Certified General Accountants Association, the Canadian Payroll Association, and the International Personnel Management Association.

-As VP Customs & Consulting, Deborah is responsible for overseeing the company’s Customs Brokerage and Customs Consulting/Compliance services across Canada.
-A Licensed Customs Broker (LCB) and certified Supply Chain Management Professional (SCMP), over the course of her career she has played a key role in enhancing performance standards through a combination of process re-engineering and dedication to compliance strategy execution.
+Deborah manages PF Collins’ Customs Brokerage and Customs Consulting/Compliance services across Canada.
+She is a Licensed Customs Broker (LCB) and certified Supply Chain Management Professional (SCMP) who, over the course of her career, has played a key role in enhancing performance standards through process re-engineering and compliance strategy execution.

-A senior manager with over 30 years of experience in implementing customs brokerage and trade compliance programs across US and Canada, Deborah has provided strategic direction and training support to a diverse range of industries.
-She has proven expertise in developing corporate policies and procedures while setting company-wide compliance priorities and maintaining a functionally-integrated compliance structure.
+A senior manager with over 30 years of experience, Deborah has provided customs brokerage and trade compliance support to a diverse range of clients and industries across US and Canada.
+She has proven expertise in developing corporate procedures while establishing company-wide compliance priorities and maintaining a functionally-integrated compliance structure.

 Deborah is internationally recognized for identifying growth opportunities and providing tactical solutions that increase efficiencies, improve accountability, and accomplish KPI and profitability goals.
 She regularly hosts customs training seminars and workshops to assist business owners, customs brokers, importers, exporters, managers, purchasing agents, lawyers, and buyers on a variety of Canada & US customs-related topics.

-In 2019, Deborah was named one of the Top 100 Influential Women in the Canadian Supply Chain by Supply Chain Canada and is a current Director with the Canadian Society of Customs Broker (CSCB).
+Deborah is a Director with the Canadian Society of Customs Broker (CSCB), and in 2019, was named one of the Top 100 Influential Women in the Canadian Supply Chain by Supply Chain Canada.

-Sharlene Goobie coordinates the daily activities of the Accounting and Administration Department and directs company financial planning and budget management functions for all departments and office locations.
+Sharlene Goobie coordinates the daily activities of the Accounting and Administration Department and directs the financial planning and budget management functions for all departments and office locations.

-Upon graduation from Memorial University in 2001 with a Bachelor of Commerce, Sharlene articled with Quinlan and Taylor Chartered Accountants in St. John’s and obtained her Chartered Accountant (CA) designation in 2003.
-In 2005, she accepted a position with Chevron Canada Limited, working from their offices in Bermuda for four years before returning home and joining PF Collins.
+Sharlene graduated from Memorial University in 2001 with a Bachelor of Commerce and articled with Quinlan and Taylor Chartered Accountants before obtaining her Chartered Accountant (CA) designation in 2003.
+Soon after, she moved to Bermuda to work with Chevron Canada prior to returning to Newfoundland and joining PF Collins in 2009.

-In addition to her role on Executive Management, Sharlene is LEAN certified through the Canadian Manufacturers and Exporters (CME) and heads PF Collins’ LEAN implementation team.
-Since its inception in late 2011, the team has facilitated successful Kaizen events within each of PF Collins’ operational departments, contributing to efficiencies in business processes and improvements in employee morale, quality, and customer service.
+In addition to her role on Executive Management, Sharlene is LEAN certified through Canadian Manufacturers and Exporters (CME) and leads LEAN implementation team.
+Since late 2011, the team has conducted over 30 Kaizen events, contributing to efficiencies in business processes and improvements in employee morale, quality, and customer service.

 As one of the first service companies to successfully implement LEAN principles, Sharlene has been invited to speak at national CME conferences and has represented PF Collins as both a member of CME’s Advisory Board (Newfoundland) and Chair of the Fluent Manufacturing Consortium.